swcarpentry/DEPRECATED-boot-camps/shell/Readme.md

 Note that the results are dependent on the OS/terminal combo you are using... from here on out in the tutorial, I will stick to virtual machine terminal output (very simliar to Mac OSX, linux output).

+### whoami

+**whoami** is a command that identifies your user name.
+If you are using the virtual machine, your user name is **swc**  (software carpentry).
+If you are using an install on your own machine, this will reflect your user name on that machine.

 ### cd